anonymous-account123/icml2025-7637/README.md

 ***
 ## Figure 4
 ![](./rebuttal_figure_4.png)
 **Figure 4.
 Computational cost of topological regularization.** Comparison between the vanilla and regularized models in terms of **(a)** regularization values and **(b)** test MSE over normalized wall-clock time.
 The vertical dashed line marks the point at which topological regularization is activated.
+The regularization value is defined by Equation (5) in the main text.
+While both models compute this value, only the regularized model is explicitly trained to minimize it.
+The vanilla model occasionally exhibits decrease in the regularization value as it implicitly learns certain topological patterns from data, but its efficiency is significantly lower than the explicitly regularized one.
+This difference leads to faster convergence and better predictive accuracy in the regularized case, as shown in (b).
 The benchmark follows the experimental setup described in Section 5.
 ***
 ## Figure 5
 ![](./rebuttal_figure_5.png)